flashton2003/blantyre_qrdr_typhi/README.md

 Therefore, you should be able to just clone the repo, change the working directory to the cloned repo, and run the `pefloxacin_typhi_analysis_and_figures.Rmd` script, which does the analyses and plots the figures.

+If you just want to see the details of the code without running it, you can download the `pefloxacin_typhi_analysis_and_figures.html` file and view it in a browser.

 # The role of each script

 `pefloxacin_typhi_data_cleaning.Rmd` is for taking the various raw data sources and producing two datasets for further analysis/plotting.
 These are saved in `data` directory